Shodai ware Shodai yaki

 What is Shodai ware ?

-Shodai Ware is a form of pottery baked mainly in the northern part of Kumamoto Prefecture, in places such as Nankan Town, Arao City, Nagasu City, Kumamoto City and Matsubase-machi.
+Shodai ware (called Shodai yaki in Japanese) is a form of pottery baked mainly in the northern part of Kumamoto prefecture.

-The characteristics of Shodai Ware are its simple texture, strong form and bold design, thanks to the pouring of enamel.
-Rough Shodai clay with high iron content is used as the potter’s clay, and this is covered with dark reddish-brown enamel, but its characteristic design is produced by pouring differently colored enamels such as yellow and white enamels produced from the ash of straw or bamboo grass.
-There are three categories depending on differences in the mixture of enamel: blue Shodai, yellow Shodai and white Shodai.
-Shodai Ware has also been called “gotoku-yaki“ because of its five virtues: it does not corrode, does not transmit odor, is protected from moisture, has anti-poison effects, and a long life span.
-This makes clear the reasons why Shodai Ware has become popular not only as tea utensils, but also as highly practical tableware for daily use.
+This craft is distinguishable because of its simple texture, strong form, and bold design, which is due to the pouring method of applying enamel.
+Shodai clay with high iron content is used as the potter's clay, which is covered with dark reddish-brown enamel, but its characteristic design is produced by pouring differently colored enamels like yellow and white.
+These are produced from the ash of straw or bamboo grass.
+There are three color groups depending on differences in the mixture of enamel: blue, yellow, and white.
+Shodai ware has also been called gotoku-yaki, which means "five virtues", because it does not corrode, does not transmit odor, is protected from moisture, has antibacterial effects, and a long life span.
+This is why Shodai ware has become popular not only for tea utensils, but also as practical tableware for daily use.

-Shodai Ware is said to have begun in 1632, when Tadatoshi HOSOKAWA, who was relocated from Bungo Province to Higo Province, took up a new post alongside potters Genshichi (founder of the Hinkoji family) and Hachizaemon (founder of the Katsuragi family), and started baking earthenware at a kiln opened at the base of Shotaizan.
-As the official kiln of the Hosokawa family, this kiln was in old times used to bake articles for daily use (mainly tea utensils) and braziers.
-Thereafter, due to the Domain’s policy of promoting industry and the patronage of the Hosokawa family, the Senoue Kiln was established by the mountain magistrate Rin-emon SENOUE in 1836, and the number of potteries increased and developed as the Shodai Ware techniques were inherited.
-However, after the Meiji Restoration, the rise of Arita Ware and Seto Ware led to a period of decline as kilns were abandoned in succession.
-In the Showa Period, Chitaro CHIKASHIGE and Heijiro JOJIMA made additional efforts to revive Shodai Ware, and as a result it returned to the limelight.
+Shodai ware is said to have started in 1632, when Tadatoshi HOSOKAWA, head of the Hosokawa clan, took up a new post alongside potters Genshichi and Hachizaemon.
+He started baking earthenware in a kiln opened at the base of Mt.
+Shotai.
+As the official kiln of the clan, it used to serve for baking items for daily use which were mainly tea utensils and hibachi (earthenware indoor heating pot).
+Then, due to the domain's policy of promoting industry as well as the backing of the Hosokawa family, the Senoue kiln was established in 1836 by Rin-emon SENOUE, a government administrator.
+As a result, the number of pottery operations increased and developed as the Shodai ware techniques were inherited.
+However, as the Meiji period started (1868-1912), the rise of Arita ware and Seto ware led to a period of decline for Shodai ware as the kilns were abandoned in succession.
+From the Showa period (1926-1989), Chitaro CHIKASHIGE and Heijiro JOJIMA made efforts to revive Shodai ware, and so it returned to the limelight.

-The number of Shodai Ware kilns around the base of Shotaizan has also increased, and today there are 12 potteries producing Shodai Ware.
+Since then, the number of Shodai ware kilns around the base of Mt.
+Shotai has increased.
+Today there are twelve locations producing this craft.

 General Production Process